-We introduced 'Open Parachute', which is a social and emotional learning program.
+We delivered 'Open Parachute', which is a social and emotional learning program.
 The aim of the program is to teach practical mental health skills to students.
-All year levels participated in Open Parachute.

 All new staff were also provided with an induction into the Student Wellbeing Model and a workshop focusing on how they can implement the model into the classroom and their teaching practices.
 Throughout the year, students were provided with a range of proactive programs, workshops, and guest speakers to support their overall wellbeing and address important topics such as peer connectedness, online safety, mental health, study techniques and developing important social and emotional skills such as self-management and self-awareness.
+The school is committed to offering students a specific wellbeing session once a term for every year level.
+We have several key partners who help deliver the student wellbeing program, which includes but is not limited to the Reach Foundation, Felstead Education, Elephant Ed and Toolbox Education.
+A range of tier 2 targeted programs were also offered to students including Youth Mental Health First Aid and Organisational Skills program.